sqlwatch/docs/configuration/central-repository/overview.md

 {: .no_toc }
 ---

 The central repository is an ordinary SQLWATCH database where data from other instances is being imported for centralised reporting.
 Any SQLWATCH database can become a central repository.
-Data collection can happen via [SQL Server Integration Package (SSIS)](https://docs.microsoft.com/en-us/sql/integration-services/sql-server-integration-services) or via [Linked Server](https://docs.microsoft.com/en-us/sql/relational-databases/linked-servers/linked-servers-database-engine).

 - TOC
 {:toc}